hashicorp/nomad/website/source/docs/job-specification/template.html.md

 - `destination` `(string: <required>)` - Specifies the location where the resulting template should be rendered, relative to the task directory.

-- `perms` `(string: "666")` - Specifies the rendered templates permissions.
+- `perms` `(string: "666")` - Specifies the rendered template's permissions.
   File permissions are given as octal of the unix file permissions rwxrwxrwx.

 - `source` `(string: "")` - Specifies the path to the template to be rendered.
   One of `source` or `data` must be specified, but not both.
 This source can